Hyperpolymath/zotero-voyant-export/README.md

 [release]: https://github.com/corajr/zotero-voyant-export/releases
 [project]: https://github.com/corajr/zotero-voyant-export/projects/1

 ## LICENSE

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project is licensed under the MIT License.
+This is an OSI-approved license that removes all friction for adoption while protecting the core intellectual contributions of the MAA framework.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+It is also dual-licensed under the Palimpsest License (v0.6).
+This is the preferred license for users, projects, and organisations who wish to formally commit to the foundational axiological principles of this framework.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+See the LICENSE (Apache 2.0) and PALIMPSEST_LICENSE_v0.6.md files in the root of this repository.